russellbits/Writing/Fiction/03.novellas/01.ways-of-being-in-the-world/06.being-forever/story.md

 "Indeed, you are alive!
 We are so happy to have you here with us.
 Although, by terms you may better understand, you have been dead for a long time—now more than two centuries.
 We here now, prefer to refer to you as 'preserved'."

-"There is nothing to be done about the fact that your human consciousness will not be able to remember anything once its pathways have completed the same paths that they did ten minutes ago, two hundred years ago, and again in ten minutes from now.
+"There is nothing to be done about the fact that your human consciousness will not be able to remember anything once its pathways have completed.
+The same paths that they did ten minutes ago, two hundred years ago, and again ten minutes from now.
 It is the stipulation of your living will that you, your mind, i.e. your neural pathways should never be altered in any way at all.
 We obey your law.
-That means you can no longer learn Andrew Berkeley, of the Northern Cascade."
+That means you can no longer learn Andrew Berkeley of the Northern Cascade."

 "How many minutes is it to the next reset?"

 "It is now: 5 minutes and 64 seconds."

-"What am I to do until then?"
+"What am I supposed to do until then?"

 "I do not know.
 You may do whatever you like."

 I look to reach for anything.
 There is nothing.
-I am a pedestal.
+I'm a pedestal.
 "Can I access any kind of network—any kind of information?"

 "Certainly.
 All of previous human research is at your fingertips.
 Ask me, and I will tell you anything."

 "No. I don't have any questions about that.
-I mean, it's what year?"
+I mean, what year is it?"

 "It depends on who you ask, but according to your traditional calendar it is 2223."